writethedocs/www/docs/code-of-conduct-response.rst

 For example, you may consider unilateral action:

-* When any delay of action will likely bring unacceptable further harm to others.
+* If any delay of action will likely bring unacceptable further harm to others.
 Ongoing aggression or serious harassment are examples of this.
 * If you feel people are in immediate physical danger, it can be appropriate to contact local law enforcement.
 * If you witness a presentation which is clearly in violation of the Code of Conduct repeatedly or very seriously.
 You might simply say “I’m sorry, this presentation cannot be continued at the present time”.
 Examples of when this is justified could be significant threats of violence, harassment of others, or continuous sexist jokes.
 Do not end a presentation in cases like a few inappropriate jokes - in that case do report it to the response team.